Believe it or not, we once had a client show up to a photoshoot with a ripped, dirty t-shirt and stained jeans.

 Wear Complimentary Colors When Layering

-Make sure the color combinations you wear are made of solid-colored pieces layered over one-another.
+Make sure the combinations you wear are made of solid-colored pieces layered over one-another.
 Layers can add more interest and make you look more dynamic and visually appealing.

 For example, a large amount of green can signify harmony and stability, but a small amount of green can actually make you come across as jealous or inexperienced.